 WHAT TO DO: (all steps are required)

-- Read through the Little Shakes: LLL Rehearsal Performance Schedule and make sure that you are available to commit to this production.
-Time commitments vary; see below.
+- Read through the Little Shakes: The Tempest Rehearsal and Performance Schedule and make sure that you are available to commit to this production.
+See below for time commitments.

-- Read the descriptions and time commitments below, and fill out this Backstage Form with your contact info and experience/interest by Monday, October 30 at 5pm.
+- Read the descriptions and time commitments below, and fill out this form with your contact info and experience/interest by Friday, October 25.

 We are looking for: